swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 interval argument: a minimum duration to wait between polling, to make it much easier for test authors to predict a good-enough guess for when to stop polling.

+### Allow `pollingInterval` to be `.zero`

+We could allow test authors to set `pollingInterval` as `Duration.zero`, making polling behave as if only polling iterations is counted.
+We chose not to allow this for the same reason we chose to add a wait between
+polling: this makes it much easier for test authors to predict when to stop polling.

 ### Use macros instead of functions

 Instead of adding new bare functions, polling could be written as additional